darrenjhsu/mdgx_on_Summit/README.md

   openblas netlib-lapack fftw
 ```

 The following procedure assumes you have the source code for AmberTools (usually in a folder called `amber20_src` when you untar the file), and you want to install it to somewhere like `/ccs/home/<userID>/software/amber`.
-We will use `ccmake` from `cmake`.
+We will use `ccmake` from `cmake`. `ccmake` is the visual CMake configuration tool.

 ```bash
 cd /path/to/amber20_src